-I heard that one of my co-workers was under investigation for abusing a person in service.
+I heard that one of my coworkers was under investigation for abusing a person in service.
 They were suspended, but now they are back at work.
-How come no action was taken with them?
+Why was no action was taken with them?

 Information collected during the course of an investigation and any action taken is considered confidential.
 If the allegation was found to be validated, any action taken resulting from the findings would also be considered confidential.